 EV engagement at MGE

 We have been testing commercially available fleet operations EVs for more than a decade.
-We are continuing to add all-electric or hybrid vehicles to our fleet, where possible.
-Our fleet includes a plug-in electric pickup truck, hybrid step van, hybrid bucket trucks and two all-electric Chevy Bolts.
+We are continuing to add cleaner vehicles to our fleet, where possible, and are targeting a goal of 100% all-electric or plug-in hybrid light-duty vehicles by 2030.
+Our fleet includes a plug-in electric pickup truck and a Ford C-Max, a step van and bucket trucks with battery-powered technology, and all-electric passenger vehicles including Chevy Bolts.

 Working with regional stakeholders

 As part of the Great Plains Institute’s Midcontinent Transportation Electrification Collaborative (M-TEC), we’re working with other utilities, state governments, automakers, EV charging companies and environmental groups to advance EV infrastructure and increase the use of EVs.
 Working together, our group conducts research, develops white papers and policy recommendations, and hosts workshops for stakeholders in the region.